serverlessworkflow/specification/specification.md

 the needed events at the defined times to trigger workflow instance creation.

 Defining a start definition is not required.
-If it's not defined, the starting workflow state has to be the very first state defined in the [workflow stated array](#Workflow-States).
+If it's not defined, the starting workflow state has to be the very first state defined in the [workflow states array](#Workflow-States).

 ##### Schedule Definition